Russian influencers thrived on Instagram after pressure on Facebook, Twitter

 The report highlighted how Russian influencers used social media to suppress voter turnout, deepen political divisions with controversial topics like race, gun control and immigration, and targeted Americans through focused pages like "Being Patriotic," "Blacktivist" and "United Muslims of America."

-"This newly released data demonstrates how aggressively Russia sought to divide Americans by race, religion and ideology, and how the IRA actively worked to erode trust in our democratic institutions," Sen. Richard Burr, the committee chairman, said in a statement.
+"This newly released data demonstrates how aggressively Russia sought to divide Americans by race, religion and ideology, and how the IRA actively worked to erode trust in our democratic institutions," Sen. Richard Burr, a Republican from North Carolina and the committee's chairman, said in a statement.
 "Most troublingly, it shows that these activities have not stopped."

 While the majority of the audience was on Facebook -- reaching 126 million people on the largest social network -- Russian influencers' focus has shifted to Instagram, which Facebook owns.
 There were 61,483 Facebook posts in the dataset, compared to 116,205 Instagram posts.